benklinton/liri-node-app/README.md

   # movie-this

-  This command uses the OMDB API to display all sorts of magical triva you though you would never need to know about any movie you wish you'd never seen.
+  This command uses the OMDB API to display all sorts of magical triva you would never need to know about any movie you wish you'd never seen.
 The walruses seemed to not have a problem with this so neither should you... moving on

   # concert-this